 The next question explored where member companies were finding the greatest benefit from their investment in advanced technology, with 46% selecting Imaging/Workflow and 30% selecting Electronic Invoicing.
 Having a supplier portal was picked as the top choice by 8%, with Dynamic Discounting tied for last place.

 Here are some of the comments added by members to the first two iPolling questions:

-- Greatest benefit from electronic invoicing; however, we have recently deployed workflow into our indirect AP process and we are always looking for more electronic invoicing opportunities.
+- The greatest benefit from electronic invoicing; however, we have recently deployed workflow into our indirect AP process and we are always looking for more electronic invoicing opportunities.

-- Imaging/Workflow; however, we have also received a lot of benefit from OCR and Electronic Invoicing.
+- Imaging/Workflow; however, we have also received a lot of benefits from OCR and Electronic Invoicing.

-- We implemented Taulia for electronic invoicing, dynamic discounting and supplier portal.
-Dynamic discounting provides the most value, but all three have helped us streamline our operation and reduce our cost of operating our AP department.
+- We implemented Taulia for electronic invoicing, dynamic discounting, and supplier portal.
+Dynamic discounting provides the most value, but all three have helped us streamline our operation and reduce the cost of operating our AP department.

-These results are reflected in separate iPollingTM questions that focused on Dynamic Discounting, with almost twice as many companies evaluating and denying the idea (at 20%) then companies who have implemented (at 12%).
+These results are reflected in separate iPollingTM questions that focused on Dynamic Discounting, with almost twice as many companies evaluating and denying the idea (at 20%) than companies who have implemented it (at 12%).

 Comments from members to the iPollingTM questions on Dynamic Discounting include:

 - We implemented dynamic discounting using an opt-out approach, and we excluded utilities.
 It increased the discounts greatly, but we had fallout from vendors who didn’t read the opt-out terms carefully and were upset with the discounts taken.

 - In North America, we have AP and Purchasing support for Dynamic Discounting and are working to build support with Treasury.

 - We have evaluated both Dynamic Discounting and Supply Chain Financing and both have been denied for the time being.